 - An interview about your lifestyle choices, such as whether you smoke or exercise regularly

-- Questions about your injury or accident so we can tailor your treatment appropriately
+- Questions about your injury or premises liability accidents so we can tailor your treatment appropriately

 After your exam, expect some feedback about your symptoms.
+We also keep in touch with lawyers you can find out more on how we treat out customers.
 We treat the root cause, not just the symptoms themselves.
 Because of this, we may diagnose you with conditions that cause your symptoms, such as spinal subluxation, whiplash, or disc herniation.

 Your symptoms dictate your treatment plan, so we'll create a custom recommendation tailored toward your needs.
 This may involve one or more of the following options: